bendalab/punitmodel/README.md

 ## Profiles

-The python script `punitprofiles.py` generates for each model cell a pdf with plots showing basic properties of the model in comparison o the real cell's data.
-The plots are placed into the `plots/` folder.
+In `profiles/` the python script `punitprofiles.py` generates for each model cell a pdf with plots showing basic properties of the model in comparison o the real cell's data.
+The plots are placed into the `profiles/plots/` folder.
+In addition, some basic properties of the cells and the models are stored in `profiles/punitdata.csv` and `profiles/modeldata.csv`, respectively.

 The image of the example cell shown above was generated wih this script.